What Should I Avoid Doing in Thailand?

 No-one will think you are spiritual if you’re walking around the streets in bare feet.
 Monks wear sandals when they are out of the temple.

 Barefoot on the beach = no problem.
-Barefoot on the road = dumb move.
+Barefoot on the road = bit of a dick move.

 Don’t Assume Drivers Will Stop at a Crosswalk (Zebra Crossing)

+An old favourite.
 This catches people out all the time.
 They see white painted stripes on a road and just assume that it must indicate a place to safely cross the road.
-The problem is Thai drivers don’t see it that way.
+Newbie mistake as Thai drivers don’t see it that way.

 Hands Off the Monks